danielarrais/aws-with-terraform/02. ec2/README.md

 ### Configurations options
 On moment on launch the EC2 instance we have many options for configure VM:

-- The operation System (OS): Linux, Windows or Mac OS
+- The operating System (OS): Linux, Windows or macOS
 - How much compute power and cores (CPU), random-access memory (RAM)
 - How much storage space:
     * Network-attached (EBS and EFS)
-    * Hardaware (EC2 Instance Store)
+    * Hardware (EC2 Instance Store)
 - Network card: speed of the card, public IP address
 - Firewall rules: security group
 - Bootstrap script (run at first launch): EC2 User Data